 Overview of Assessment

-Task 1: Complete a specialist assessment tool for a case study client you will be give in class.
-Information enabling you to complete the specialist assessment tool will be provided to you and workshoped during class.
+* Task 1: Complete a specialist assessment tool for a case study client you will be given in class.
+Information enabling you to complete the specialist assessment tool will be provided to you and workshopped during class.

 Grades which apply to courses delivered in accordance with competency-based assessment (not graded).

 The major learning experience involves a combination of in-class exercises complimented by practical placement.
 It is strongly advised that you attend all sessions in order to engage in the required learning activities, ensuring the maximum opportunity to gain the competency.

 You will receive feedback verbally for verbal presentations and written for written presentations by teachers on your work.
 This feedback also includes suggestions on how you can proceed to the next stage of developing your competency.

 Monitoring academic progress is an important enabling and proactive strategy to assist you to achieve your learning potential.
 Student progress policy :

 You must complete a submission cover sheet for every piece of submitted work.
 This signed sheet acknowledges that you are aware of the plagiarism implications.

 If you are seeking an extension of more than seven calendar days (from the original due date) you must lodge an Application for Special Consideration form, preferably prior to, but no later than two working days after the official due date.
 Late applications will only be accepted in exceptional circumstances.
 For information about